John T. Gereski: Resignation

 Governor O'Neill did not seek reelection in 1990 and was succeeded by former Senator Lowell P. Weicker as governor.
 MG Gereski had been reappointed to a four-year term just six months prior to Weicker taking office as governor.
 The two did not always agree and MG Gereski offered his resignation on March 11, 1992, with over two years remaining on his term.

 Personal life

-John Gereski married Diana T. Calabro of Waterbury, CT on July 7, 1962.
-Together they had three children, John, Jr. born on April 12, 1963, David born on March 5, 1965, and Duane born on June 21, 1971.
+John Gereski married Diana T. Calabro of Waterbury, Connecticut, on July 7, 1962.
+Together they had three children, John Jr. born on April 12, 1963, David born on March 5, 1965, and Duane born on June 21, 1971.
 Diana would follow her husband between assignments in Connecticut and Virginia, working as a school teacher.
 They retired to Fairfax Station, VA to be close to family and a vacation home on the Chesapeake Bay.
 John died on November 4, 2007, and Diana followed him on February 8, 2009.
 At the time of their death, they had six grandchildren.
 Gereski and his wife were interred at Calvary Cemetery in Waterbury, CT.